On this page

 Is there a deadline for proposing a Student-initiated Connection?

 Yes.
-There is a deadline for submitting the proposal.
-The final date to submit a proposal is the “last day to drop a course without record” deadline of the semester in which you plan to take the last course of the Connection.
+Each semester, the deadline for consideration is the “last day to drop a course without record”.
 This deadline date is posted to the academic calendar for each semester.
 We strongly urge you not to wait until the last moment of the deadline.
 Remember this is a proposal; there is no guarantee that the Committee on Educational Policy will approve your proposal.
-Special restrictions for Seniors: Self-initiated Connection proposals will not be accepted in your final semester at Wheaton.

 Are there other general restrictions on Connections?

-Applicable to both types of Connections, you may not use a course in more than one Connection.
 You may not use courses taken off-campus or through transfer credit to fulfill a Connection.
 And you may not use the Pass/Grade/Fail option for any course intended to fulfill a Connection.
 Additionally, the First Year Seminar may not normally be used to fulfill the Connections requirement.
-Seniors: See special deadline on the academic calendar regarding student-initiated Connections proposals.

 If my question is not addressed here, what should I do?